Kometa-Team/Kometa/docs/config/trakt.md

 | `client_secret` | Trakt Application Client Secret | N/A     | :fontawesome-solid-circle-check:{ .green } |
 | `pin`           | Trakt Pin                       | None    |  :fontawesome-solid-circle-xmark:{ .red }  |

-* All other attributes will be filled in by Plex Meta Manager.
+* All other attributes will be filled in by Kometa.

-To connect to Trakt.tv you must create a Trakt application and supply Plex Meta Manager the `client_id`, `client_secret`, and `pin` provided, please do the following:
+To connect to Trakt.tv you must create a Trakt application and supply Kometa the `client_id`, `client_secret`, and `pin` provided, please do the following:

 1. [Click here to create a Trakt API application.](https://trakt.tv/oauth/applications/new)